 Well, if you get burned once by Amazon, how likely would you be to use its service again?
 In the beginning you’d probably not be very likely to, unless you’d heard good things about it from other people.
 But if you ordered something again, and it too was not what you expected, you’d start to get numb to the Amazon effect.

 They’d be the boy Crying Wolf, and even if they fixed the issues later, you’d have been a townsperson laughed at one time too many, not willing to come out to see if there really was a Wolf of a deal on their site.

-And then there’s Social Media.
+And then there’s the Mainstream and Social Media.